What are fibroids and should you be concerned?

 Hormone imbalances involve your thyroid hormones, estrogen/progesterone balance (estrogen dominance), cortisol levels, insulin resistance, and low vitamin D levels.
 The risk factors that increase your risk can all be tied back to these hormones.
 These include:

 - Family history — If your grandmother, mom, aunt, or sister(s) had fibroids, chances are you will too.

 - Increased body fat — Fat cells produce estrogen that can tip the estrogen/progesterone balance.

 - Increased stress — Stress increases cortisol levels and puts you in survival mode which then pushes your reproductive system to the back burner, so to speak.

 - Environmental Toxins — Toxins are endocrine disruptors and mimic estrogen in your body.

 - Race/ethnicity – There is no clear reason why certain ethnicities are more susceptible but women of color, particularly black women, represent a disproportionate number of women diagnosed.
 Black women also experience a larger number of fibroids and more severe symptoms.

 What Can You Do?

-Medical treatment of fibroids includes hormone therapy, such as birth control pill or IUD; minimally invasive procedures such as a Uterine Fibroid Embolization; and surgery such as myomectomy or hysterectomy.
+Medical treatment includes hormone therapy, such as birth control pill or IUD; minimally invasive procedures such as a Uterine Fibroid Embolization; and surgery such as myomectomy or hysterectomy.
 While these medical treatments can be useful in reducing your symptoms, they do not address the root cause of the hormone imbalance and after a period of time, you may see fibroids develop again.

-Holistic treatment of fibroids includes stress management, blood sugar management, detoxification, and addressing nutrient deficiencies through diet & lifestyle modifications.
+Holistic treatment includes stress management, blood sugar management, detoxification, and addressing nutrient deficiencies through diet & lifestyle modifications.
 In fact, there is a lot within your control that can help reduce the growth and size of your fibroids.